NicoJG/Computational_Physics_2022/C-introduction/C1/README.md

 ```
 int *line;
 ```
-The dereference operator, &, is used to get the address of a variable.
+The operator, &, gets the address of a variable.
 ```
 int b = 2;
 int *c = &b;